 Sun lights usually illuminate a large scene with many objects, some close, some far away.
 To optimize shadow calculation in this situation, a technique called Cascaded Shadow Maps is used.
 The distance between the camera’s near clip and far clip point is divided into as many equal intervals (called cascades) as you set the Count parameter below.
 For each cascade a different resolution shadow will be displayed: higher resolution for closer cascades and lower resolution for distant ones.
 Do note that cascade shadow maps are always updated because they depend on the camera position or your view origin in the 3D-Viewport.
 This means they have a high performance impact.

 In orthographic view the cascades cover the whole depth range of the camera with an evenly distributed shadow precision.

-- Number of cascades to use.
-More cascades means better precision but a lower update rate.
+Number of cascades to use.
+More cascades means better shadow precision but a lower update rate.

-- Distance away from the view origin (or camera origin if in camera view) to cover by the cascade.
-If the view far clip distance is lower than Max Distance, the lowest of the two will be used.
+Distance away from the view origin (or camera origin if in camera view) to cover by the cascades.
+If the view far clip distance is lower than Max Distance, the view far clip distance will be used.
 Only works in perspective view.

 Puts more resolution towards the near clip plane.
 Only works in perspective view.